Ticket resale: Purchase and resale methods

-Ticket scalpers (or ticket touts in British English) work outside events, often showing up with unsold tickets from brokers' offices on a consignment basis or showing up without tickets and buying extra tickets from fans at or below face value on a speculative basis hoping to resell them at a profit.
+Ticket scalpers work outside events, often showing up with unsold tickets from brokers' offices on a consignment basis or showing up without tickets and buying extra tickets from fans at or below face value on a speculative basis hoping to resell them at a profit.
 There are many full-time scalpers who are regulars at particular venues and may even have a pool of loyal buyers.

 One common concern with resale is with scam artists selling fake tickets to unsuspecting buyers.
 Another common scalping practice is to sell tickets that have already been scanned at the venue gate.
 Entry is typically allowed only when a ticket is scanned for the first time, but unsuspecting buyers may purchase an authentic but unusable ticket that has already been scanned.

 A concern when buying tickets on the street from a ticket scalper or via an online auction is that the tickets sold by ticket resellers may themselves be stolen or counterfeit.
 For many major sporting events, counterfeit tickets are auctioned off in the months leading up to the event.
 Criminals selling stolen or counterfeit tickets are not to be confused with legitimate ticket brokers and individuals who abide by the law to legally resell tickets on the secondary market.

 In 2009, Ticketmaster started adoption of a "paperless" restricted ticketing in which tickets could not be resold.
 Under the system, customers prove their purchase by showing a credit card and ID.
-The measure was taken in response to ticket scalping and resale markup of tickets on secondary markets and adopted during Miley Cyrus (2009) World Wonder Tour, although Ticketmaster first experimented it with AC/DC's Black Ice World Tour (2008–10).
+The measure was taken in response to ticket scalping and resale markup of tickets on secondary markets and adopted during Miley Cyrus' Wonder World Tour, although Ticketmaster first experimented it with AC/DC's Black Ice World Tour (2008–10).
 Ticketmaster has since changed the name of the system to "Credit Card Entry".
 The system requires large groups to enter together with the person who purchased tickets.
 Some events have Ticket Transfer which allows the tickets to change ownership and allow for tickets to be transferred through Ticketmaster's proprietary systems.
 These cannot be later resold or transferred via ticket exchanges such as StubHub.

 Ticket presales

 Obtaining tickets through presales has become increasingly common.
 These presales often use unique codes specific to an artist's fan club or venue.
 The advent of presales has allowed more individuals to participate in reselling tickets outside of a brokers office.
 Some ticket brokers offer tickets even before the tickets are officially available for sale.
 In such scenarios, those ticket resellers are actually selling forward contracts of those tickets.
 This is often possible if the reseller is a season ticket holder.
 Season ticket holders generally receive the same exact seat locations year after year thus they can enter a contract to deliver on tickets that they own the rights to, even if those tickets have not even been printed or sent to the original ticket holder.